johnwcowan/r7rs-spec/spec/r7rs.md

 generates them.
 Together, they provide an elegant and powerful input/output facility.

-Note that the sequence of characters "`(+ 2 6)`" is *not* an external representation of the integer 8, even though it *is* an expression evaluating to the integer 8; rather, it is an external representation of a three-element list, the elements of which are the symbol `+` and the integers 2 and 6.
-Scheme's syntax has the property that any sequence of characters that is an expression is also the external representation of some object.
+Note that the sequence of characters “`(+ 2 6)`” is *not* an external representation of the integer 8, even though it *is* an expression evaluating to the integer 8; rather, it is an external representation of a three-element list, the elements of which are the symbol `+` and the integers 2 and 6.
+Scheme’s syntax has the property that any sequence of characters that is an expression is also the external representation of some object.
 This can lead to confusion, since it is not always obvious out of context whether a given sequence of characters is intended to